-- (2) Current and former staff and affiliates who have experienced sexual misconduct or sexual harassment have a right to decide whether they want to disclose the incident to the University, or not. - (3) The University is committed to supporting current and former staff and affiliates who disclose sexual misconduct or sexual harassment. - (4) A current or former staff member or affiliate can make a disclosure of any incident of sexual misconduct or sexual harassment by contacting the University's Safer Communities Office or through RiskWare. - Note: A current or former staff member or affiliate who makes a report through RiskWare will be referred to the Safer Communities Office.
+- (1) Students and former students who have experienced sexual misconduct or sexual harassment have a right to decide whether they want to disclose the incident to the University, or not. - (2) The University is committed to supporting students and former students who disclose sexual misconduct or sexual harassment. - (3) A student or former student can make a disclosure of any incident of sexual misconduct or sexual harassment by contacting the University's Safer Communities Office. - Note: A bystander may make a disclosure but not a complaint of sexual misconduct or sexual harassment that they have witnessed.
+Where possible, the bystander should seek consent from the student who experienced the conduct to make the disclosure.
+See clause 5(6) of the Student Sexual Misconduct Response Procedures. - (4) Students and former students can elect to make disclosures anonymously through the online form on the University's 'Sexual Misconduct' web page. - (5) Students and former students should make a disclosure (rather than a complaint) of sexual misconduct or sexual harassment if they are seeking support but do not want the University to investigate or to take any specific action in response to the incident. - (6) Students and former students who choose to make a disclosure of sexual misconduct or sexual harassment may later decide to make a complaint to the University about the same incident.
+The University will provide guidance about how to make a complaint. - (7) Subject to subclause (8), the University will treat all disclosures confidentially.

-- Note: A bystander may make a disclosure but not a complaint of sexual misconduct or sexual harassment that they have witnessed.
-Where possible, the bystander should seek consent from the staff member or affiliate who experienced the conduct to make the disclosure.
-See clause 5(5) of the Staff Sexual Misconduct Response Procedures 2023. - (5) Current and former staff and affiliates can elect to make disclosures anonymously through the online form on the University's 'Sexual Misconduct' web page. - (6) Current and former staff and affiliates should make a disclosure (rather than a complaint) of sexual misconduct or sexual harassment if they are seeking support but do not want the University to investigate or to take any specific action in response to the incident. - (7) Current and former staff and affiliates who choose to make a disclosure of sexual misconduct or sexual harassment may later decide to make a complaint to the University about the same incident.
-The University will provide guidance about how to make a complaint. - (8) Subject to subclause (8), the University will treat all disclosures confidentially. - (9) The University: - (a) will not investigate or release information about a disclosure unless: - (i) there appears to be a risk to the health or safety of the staff member or affiliate, or another person or persons; - (ii) one or more other people name the same perpetrator in a separate incident disclosure and the University is concerned that there may be a risk to the health or safety of other persons; - (iii) the disclosure names a perpetrator who is employed or engaged by a Residential College, an accommodation provider or a placement provider, and the University is concerned that there may be a risk to the health or safety of other persons; or - (iv) the disclosure is made by a bystander and an investigation can be conducted appropriately without involving the affected staff member(s) or affiliate(s); and - (b) where possible, will inform the current or former staff member or affiliate before commencing an investigation into or releasing information about a disclosure. - (9) The University will not investigate anonymous disclosures of sexual misconduct or sexual harassment unless: - (a) it is not necessary for the alleged perpetrator to be aware of the identity of the affected person in order to properly respond to the allegation; or - (b) there is independent documentary or other evidence supporting the disclosure and the allegation can be tested fairly. - (10) The University will otherwise use information contained in disclosures on a deidentified basis to identify trends and to develop targeted responses to sexual misconduct and sexual harassment in the University community.
+- (8) The University: - (a) will not investigate or release information about a disclosure unless: - (i) there appears to be a risk to the health or safety of the student or another person or persons; - (ii) one or more other people name the same perpetrator in a separate incident disclosure and the University is concerned that there may be a risk to the health or safety of other persons; - (iii) the disclosure names a perpetrator who is employed or engaged by a Residential College, a student accommodation provider, a placement provider or a student representative organisation, student club or student society, and the University is concerned that there may be a risk to the health or safety of other persons; or - (iv) the disclosure is made by a bystander and an investigation can be conducted appropriately without involving the affected student or students; and - (b) where possible, will inform the student or former student before commencing an investigation into or releasing information about a disclosure. - (9) The University will not investigate anonymous disclosures of sexual misconduct or sexual harassment unless: - (a) it is not necessary for the alleged perpetrator to be aware of the identity of the affected person in order to properly respond to the allegation; or - (b) there is independent documentary or other evidence supporting the disclosure and the allegation can be tested fairly. - (10) The University will otherwise use information contained in disclosures on a deidentified basis to identify trends and to develop targeted responses to sexual misconduct and sexual harassment in the University community.

-13 Complaints of sexual misconduct and sexual harassment by current and former staff and affiliates
+13 Complaints of sexual misconduct and sexual harassment by students and former students